strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/heroku.md

 heroku config:set JWT_SECRET=$(cat .env | grep -w JWT_SECRET | cut -d= -f2)
 ```

+If you are using Windows, it is recommended to use WSL for this step.

 The following `openssl` commands will generate random new secrets (Mac and Linux only):

 ```bash